Dog Training Equipment

 I do not allow gear that I consider to be “tools of violence” in my classes.
 Here’s why.

 First of all, they are counter-productive.
-A goal of my approach is to motivate a dog to want to make the correct choices (from the inside-out).
+A goal of my approach is to motivate a dog through positive desire to want to make the correct choices (from the inside-out).
 Aversive punishments force a dog to make the correct choices (from the outside-in).

 Second, they can easily become abusive.
 If a dog is not responding immediately to the punishment with lasting effects, then the punishment isn’t working.
 If the “correction” continues then it has turned into abuse.